 Visiting Tanzania in August

-This is a peak season and Migration is still in the north of Serengeti.
+This is a peak season, and Migration is still in the north of the Serengeti.
 As the land becomes more parched, the animals’ behavior becomes more predictable.
-The dense bush in Ruaha is drying out so game spotting here becomes much easier.
+The dense bush in Ruaha is drying out, so game spotting here becomes much easier.
 This month the key attraction is the Mara River and viewing Africa’s Big 5.

 Events & Festivals